A complete characterization of sharp thresholds to spherically symmetric multidimensional pressureless Euler-Poisson systems: The zero background case

-with $\kappa$ as in \eqref{kappaexp}.
-Note that $y^M$, which in the definition of $\Sigma_N$ initially, was not given explicitly is now given explicitly by \eqref{c0smaxexp}.
-Clearly it only depends on $q_0,s_0$.
-Also note that since $A_0>0$, $\kappa>1$ directly from its formula, \eqref{kappaexp}.
-From \eqref{apos1}, we obtain,
+with $\kappa$ as defined in \eqref{kappaexp}.
+Note that the quantity $y^M$, which originally appeared implicitly in the definition of $\Sigma_N$, is now given explicitly by \eqref{c0smaxexp}.
+In particular, it depends only on $q_0$ and $s_0$.
+Since $A_0>0$, formula \eqref{kappaexp} directly shows that $\kappa>1$.